-Miracle Beach is located half way between Campbell River and the Comox Valley.
-There are numerous trails that head down to the beach, there is a great camp grounds with private sites as well as group camping facilities, there is a playground for the kids, hot showers.
+Miracle Beach is located halfway between Campbell River and the Comox Valley.
+There are numerous trails that head down to the beach, there is a great campground with private sites as well as group camping facilities, there is a playground for the kids, hot showers.

-At Miracle Beach you will find covered picnic areas that are right at the edge of the forest.
+At the beach, you will find covered picnic areas that are right at the edge of the forest.
 You can walk out on one of the great stretches of sand that the east coast of Vancouver offers.
-There are many activities to keep you busy here at the beach, there is sandcastle building, swimming, exploring tide pools, sun bathing and just relaxing.
+There are many activities to keep you busy here at the beach, there is sandcastle building, swimming, exploring tide pools, sunbathing and just relaxing.

 Miracle Beach Campground can get very busy during the summer, reservations are recommended.
-There are 2001 campsites located here but 9 are first come, first served.
+There are 201 campsites located here but only 9 are first come, first served.
 I would advise you to reserve a spot to avoid disappointment.